Chemistry with Business Emphasis

 Students pursuing our pre-pharmacy, pre-medicine and pre-dentistry studies may especially find this major aligns well with their interests and career goals.

-Classes for chemistry with business emphasis majors may include:
+What classes do chemistry with business emphasis majors take?

 Learn more about the comprehensive chemistry with business emphasis major in the UWEC course catalog.